vacoote89/booking-api-1-template/README.md

 # CA03 - Booking API Part 1

 **Overview**: This project builds off last the assignment where you designed the Booking classes.
-You will create Parse database to hold some fake data.
-You will be creating a backend API to communicate with your Parse Database.
+You will create Firebase database to hold some fake data.
+You will be creating a backend API to communicate with your Firebase Database.

 **Submission Instructions**: